Rachel, Rachel: Production

 The film marked Paul Newman's directorial debut.
-It was filmed in August 1967 in various Connecticut locations including Bethel, Danbury, Georgetown and Redding.
+It was filmed in August 1967 in various Connecticut locations. including Bethel, Danbury, Georgetown and Redding.

 Newman and Woodward's daughter Nell Potts portrays Rachel as a child in flashback scenes.

+Additionally their younger daughter Claire appears in the final scene as Rachel's baby boy.
+Claire was barely two years old during filming, her face isn't seen because she was crying and was afraid of the waves crashing since she couldn't swim.

 Reception

-In a contemporary review for The New York Times, critic Renata Adler called Rachel, Rachel "the best written, most seriously acted American movie in a long time" and wrote: "The direction is mainly sensitive and discreet, but now and then the whole thing goes awash in excess of sentimentality or even ambition.
+In a contemporary review for The New York Times, critic Renata Adler called Rachel, Rachel "the best written, most seriously acted American movie in a long time" and wrote "The direction is mainly sensitive and discreet, but now and then the whole thing goes awash in excess of sentimentality or even ambition.
 You cannot convey the quality of life in this sort of town, through Rachel's perspective, without losing proportion in melodrama and glop.
-Petty tragedies, faithfully portrayed, are a little embarrassing. ...
-If this were a less ironic age, it might work seriously and completely—like a kind of American cinema Balzac."
+Petty tragedies, faithfully portrayed, are a little embarrassing...If this were a less ironic age, it might work seriously and completely—like a kind of American cinema Balzac."

-Time magazine wrote: "Stewart Stern often gets too close to the novel, adopting where he should adapt.
+Time wrote: "Stewart Stern often gets too close to the novel, adopting where he should adapt.
 Rachel is shackled with prosy monologues that should have been given visual form.
 Despite its failings, Rachel, Rachel has several unassailable assets...It is in the transcendent strength of Joanne Woodward that the film achieves a classic stature.
 There is no gesture too minor for her to master.
 She peers out at the world with the washed-out eyes of a hunted animal.
 Her walk is a ladylike retreat, a sign of a losing battle with time and diets and fashion.
 Her drab voice quavers with a brittle strength that can command a student but break before a parent's will.
 By any reckoning, it is [her] best performance."

-Variety called Rachel, Rachel an "offbeat film" that "moves too slowly" and added: "There is very little dialog—most of which is very good—but this asset makes a liability out of the predominantly visual nature of the development, which in time seems to become redundant, padded and tiring. ...
-Direction is awkward.
-Were Woodward not there film could have been a shambles."
+Variety called Rachel, Rachel an "offbeat film" that "moves too slowly" and added "There is very little dialog—most of which is very good—but this asset makes a liability out of the predominantly visual nature of the development, which in time seems to become redundant, padded and tiring...Direction is awkward.
+Were Woodward not there the film could have been a shambles."

-On Rotten Tomatoes, 90% of critics gave a positive review of the film based on 10 reviews, with an average rating of 7 out of 10.
+Review aggregator website Rotten Tomatoes reports that 92% of 12 critics gave a positive review of the film, with an average rating of 7.1 out of 10.
+On Metacritic, the film holds a weighted average score of 74 out of 100 based on nine reviews, indicating "generally favorable reviews".